It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: I know what you mean.

-Me: No it didn’t, it said, “follow”, but don’t worry, no one understands the Mechanoids: it’s one of their least annoying traits.
+Me: No it didn’t, it said, ‘Follow’, but don’t worry about it – nobody understands the Mechanoids.
+It’s one of their least annoying traits.

 The Planet of Decision

-What follows is quite brilliant.
-Sue knows it’s Peter Purves but her brain won’t allow her to say so because that would be silly.
+Sue knows it’s Peter Purves, but her brain won’t let her say this out loud because that would be silly.

 Sue: He looks like George Michael in his Faith phase.